 More than a quarter of these 2,700 troops had no civilian jobs waiting for them at home.
-To help them, the Guard flew a specialized team from government, education and business to their military base for a week of intensive work — things like resume writing, career planning and even mock interviews.
+To help them, the Minnesota National Guard flew a specialized team from government, education and business to their military base for a week of intensive work — things like resume writing, career planning and even mock interviews.

 Best Buy recruiter Bruce Kiefner went on the trip.
 He says hiring more veterans is a priority for Best Buy.
 He went to Kuwait to help them improve their chances of being hired.

-BRUCE KIEFNER: They have that get-the-job-done attitude, and that's what has, you know, really attracts us to them; that they are, you know, serious yet they have a personal side and that is where we like to kind of, you know, bridge that gap.
-We want the serious leader but we also want someone that can, you know, take a breath and have fun with the team.
-And those are typically our best leaders.
+"They have that get-the-job-done attitude, and that's what has really attracted us to them.
+They are serious yet they have a personal side, and that's where we like to bridge that gap," Kiefner says.
+"We want the serious leader, but we also want someone that can take a breath and have fun with the team, and those are typically our best leaders."

 The Guard says the effort has paid off.
 Of the more than 500 service members who needed jobs, officials say only about 35 are still looking for work.

-The guard's Jarvi says the program was successful because it helped troops before they got overwhelmed with coming home.
+Minnesota National Guard Capt.
+Ron Jarvi says the program was successful because it helped troops before they got overwhelmed with coming home.

-JARVI: The reality is is that you're trying to reintegrate with your spouse or with your kids or with getting your paperwork filed with the state and reinstating your license and then doing all of the different things that you have to do to reintegrate.
+"The reality is that you're trying to reintegrate with your spouse or with your kids or getting paperwork filed with the state and reinstating your license and doing all of the different things that you have to do to reintegrate," says Jarvi.

-CAPTAIN JEFF PRATT: When you don't have a job or you're looking for a job, hundreds of websites you can go on.
-But if you don't know what you're looking for, you're spraying and praying, it never works out very well.
-What this program is, it's designed to channel you into one spot and work that one spot and by doing that your propensity of finding what you're looking for dramatically goes up, and it just, it works.
+"When you don't have a job or you're looking for a job, there are hundreds of websites you can go on.
+But if you don't know what you're looking for, you're spraying and praying, and it never works out very well," Pratt says.
+"This program is designed to channel you into one spot and work that one spot, and by doing that, your propensity for finding what you're looking for dramatically goes up, and it just works."